 Mt.
 Kilimanjaro (Tanzania)

-Who to Climb With: Tusker Trail is the leading guide service on Kilimanjaro, and their service is second to none.
+Who to Climb With: Tusker Trail is the leading guide company on Kilimanjaro, and their service is second to none.
 Comfortable camps, friendly and knowledgeable guides, and some of the best amenities in the business.
-Although there are less expensive operators on the mountain, I wouldn't go with anyone else.
+Although there are less expensive operators on the mountain, we wouldn't go with anyone else.

 Island Peak (Nepal)

 When you've attained all of the skills you need to climb in the Himalaya – the ultimate playground for mountaineers – head to Nepal to have a go at Island Peak.
-At 6188 meters (20,305 ft) in height, it will once again push your physical limits to learn if you're ready to move up to the really big mountains found across Nepal and Tibet.
+At 6188 meters (20,305 ft) in height, it will once again push your physical limits to learn if you're ready to move up to the really big mountains found throughout the Himalaya.
 While this climb only requires about 2-3 days to complete (acclimatization takes longer!) you'll still gain experience with wearing crampons and using an ice axe as you make the final push to the summit.
-Once you've knocked off this mountain, you'll be ready to move on to others in the Himalaya and beyond.
+Once you've knocked off this mountain, you'll be ready to move on to others throughout Nepal, Tibet, and beyond.

 Who to Climb With: The Adventure Consultants offer a 24-day expedition to Island Peak that not only serves as a good introduction to alpine climbing in the Himalaya but also life on a longer expedition.
 Everest requires about two months to complete, so if you can't do three weeks, the "Big Hill" is probably out of the question.